Doing What's Right

 The learner will:

-- Student copies of Handout One: Integrity Scenarios
+- copies of the handout Integrity Scenarios

-"Integrity is doing the right thing when nobody's looking.
+Discuss this quote: "Integrity is doing the right thing when nobody's looking.
 There are too many people who think that the only thing that's right is to get by and the only thing that's wrong is to get caught."--J.C.
 Watts

 Strand PHIL.I Definitions of Philanthropy